christinepham/interview-resources/README.md

 # Interview Resources

-Repository for common Interview Questions.
+Interview Resources is a repository that contains common interview questions.

-This will be separated by interview type questions and not by company.
+Questions added to this repository will be organized by question type rather than by company.